How do you cook a pumpkin? I’m sharing how to roast a pumpkin, and some ideas on what to do with it and how we store it.

 What pumpkin is good for roasting?
 When you buy it at the store it’s called a pie pumpkin.
 When you grow it from seed there are a few different varieties.
 Look on the label and it will tell you if it’s a pumpkin for cooking or eating.

-Scoop out the the middle section of the pumpkin and lid of the pumpkin.
+Use a spoon to scoop out the the middle section of the pumpkin and lid of the pumpkin.

-You can reserve the seeds for baking and eating.
+You can reserve the pumpkin seeds for baking and eating.
 You can also dry them out and save them for planting next year.

 Here’s what they should look like after scooping them out.
 They don’t need to be perfect, and don’t forget to clean out the lid of the pumpkin as well.